Skip to main content

 Free to use.
 Runs in your browser.

 Drag sliders to build a CSS box-shadow and copy the generated code.
-Supports inset, multiple shadows, and custom colour with opacity control.
+Supports inset shadows and custom colour.
+Copy the result directly into your stylesheet.

 CSS Code